 It is wise not to depend on your insurance broker to provide all of the answers.
 It can be beneficial for you to perform your own research.
 You can also ask your financial planner or accountant to help you determine whether it may be beneficial for you to invest in a long-term insurance policy.
 They can evaluate your financial condition to help you make the decision.

-Industry experts suggest hiring an attorney for Social Security disability if you need assistance that is outside the scope of a long-term care policy.
+Industry experts suggest hiring an disability Lawyer in Pittsburgh if you need assistance that is outside the scope of a long-term care policy.
 A legal professional will have extensive experience handling similar situations and can guide you through the process.